plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/testing/code_coverage.md

 Usually this is not a critical issue, but in general we tend not to have any warnings.
 Please check the list of [known issues], and if there is a similar bug, leave a comment with the command you run, the output you get, and Chromium revision you use.
-Otherwise, please [file a new issue] providing the same information.
+Otherwise, please [file a bug] providing the same information.

 ### How do crashes affect code coverage?